didclab/CClient/README.md

 `include/` - Contains public header files to be exported with the library.

+`pages/` - Contains generated documentation for hosting on GitHub pages.

 `src/` - Contains the library's source files.

 `tests/` - Contains unit tests for the library.